What are ANTI-WRINKLE INJECTIONS?

 Approx amount of units required

 Due to changes in TGA advertising guidelines, we are not able to advertise any prices in regards to units or mL’s or other measures of Schedule 4 medication.
-Please call us on 4948 3962 to book a consultation with Dr McCann and obtain a treatment quote.
+Please call us on 4948 3962 to book a consultation with Dr McCann or Dr Carey and obtain a treatment quote.

 - Downtime: Generally with Anti-wrinkle injections there is minimal downtime.
 As a needle is used there is the risk of bruising, which is reduced as much as possible by the treating Doctor and/or Nurse.
 Mild short term localised redness and swelling (similar to a mosquito bite) is common.